The Strong, Weak and Benign Goodhart's law. An independence-free and paradigm-agnostic formalisation: Results

 \subsection{Overview}

 Precedent work supposed independence between the goal $G$ and the discrepancy $\xi$ in the equation defining the metric $M = G + \xi$.
-One of the key contributions of our work is to capture the dependency between the goal $G$ and the discrepancy $\xi$ in a way that enables a comprehensive analysis, and conduct the analysis in two scenarios :
+Our work makes two key contributions : \begin{enumerate} \item We derive a general result showing the contour of tail thickness importance in Goodhart's law in the heavy tail goal and light tail discrepancy.
+This results is made with no assumption on dependence structure, and show that in this case there is no possible weak or strong Goodhart possible, as the lower bound we derive goes to infinity with optimisation.
+However, it keeps open the questions around benign Goodhart in this case and when it happens. \item Then, we capture the dependency between the goal $G$ and the discrepancy $\xi$ in a way that enables a comprehensive analysis, and conduct the analysis in two scenarios:

-\paragraph{First scenario (light tailed).} The goal $G$ and discrepancy $\xi$ form a Gaussian random vector (ie they are both light tailed).
-Our result extends that of \cite{elmhamdi2024goodhartslawapplicationvalue} to the case where the covariance between the goal $G$ and the discrepancy $\xi$ is not null.
+\paragraph{First scenario (light tailed, Gaussian case).} The goal $G$ and discrepancy $\xi$ form a Gaussian random vector (ie they are both light tailed).
+Our result extends that of \cite{el-mhamdiGoodhartsLawApplication2024} to the case where the covariance between the goal $G$ and the discrepancy $\xi$ is not null.
 When maximising the metric (i.e conditioning on $M>m$, with $m \rightarrow \infty$), and provided that we have $\var{G}> \var{\xi}$, we have 3 results : \begin{itemize} \item The true goal $G$ will also be maximised ($\esp{G}[M>m] \underset{m \rightarrow \infty}{\rightarrow} \infty$), although with a coefficient depending on the covariance. \item Despite the conditional expectation of $G$ going to infinity, the correlation between the proxy metric $M$ and the goal $G$ goes to $0$.
 This is an instance of what we coin the \emph{benign Goodhart's law} (defined intuitively and formally in Table~\ref{tab:Def}). \item The covariance between the goal $G$ and the discrepancy $\xi$ acts linearly on the correlation between the goal $G$ and the proxy metric $M$ when close to zero.
 When the same covariance is near its limiting value (ie $|\cov{G}{\xi}| \sim \sqrt{\var{G}\var{\xi}}$), the correlation between the goal and the proxy metric can be arbitrarily close to one. \end{itemize}